redpanda-data/connect/docs/streams/using_config_files.md

 }
 ```

-And you can query the loaded configuration of a stream:
+You can also query a specific stream to see the loaded configuration:

 ``` bash
 $ curl http://localhost:4195/streams/foo | jq '.'